maiku1008/maiku1008.github.io/_posts/2019-09-22-zsh-jump-workon.md

 ![theproblem](https://i.gyazo.com/6ad3c719def2828f1f1f2dffc654c90a.gif)

-If you are like me, you would be working on different things at different times, and switching projects around seamlessly becomes a requirement to avoid waste of time and loss of attention and context.
+If you are like me, you would be working on different things at different times, and switching projects around seamlessly becomes a requirement to avoid waste of time, attention and context.

 ### My environment